 Load GCash from Anywhere in the World

 There are many reasons to use GCash.
 And many more reasons one would want to be able to transfer money into it from bank accounts in other countries.
-That’s where Transferwise will come in very handy.
-Transferwise will allow you to load GCash from anywhere in the world.
+That’s where Wise will come in very handy.
+Wise will allow you to load GCash from anywhere in the world.

 With a GCash account, you can easily send money to anyone in the Philippines who also has a GCash account (GCash accounts are very easy to get).
 You or your recipient can pay for services, food, and just about anything else with the money you have loaded — either directly at stores, through transfers to pay bills, or by using a GCash credit card that you can easily obtain.
-GCash is a great thing to have and use in the Philippines.
+You can buy cellphone load easily on all providers with GCash and even get money back.
+GCash is a great service to have and use in the Philippines.

-This set-up has saved me so much time and money every month, that I thought I should create this page so I could share its benefits with other expats.
-The fees for most services are nothing or very low, and sometimes there are even bonuses and credits for using the service.
+This set-up has saved me so much time and money every month, that I thought I should create this page so I could share its benefits with other expats and people looking to transfer money to GCash quickly and easily.
+The fees for most services on GCash are nothing or very low, and sometimes there are even bonuses and credits for using the service.
 The savings in time and running around will be enormous.

 This set-up will allow you to easily move money from your account anywhere in the world from virtually any currency, to your peso or dollar account in the Philippines or even to your Smart or Globe smart phone in the Philippines.
 Once the funds are in your phone you can pay most all your bills, easily transfer money to friends and family, buy load, and even make purchases at Pure Gold and other stores in the PI, and so much more.

 You can also load your GCash account at 7-11s, Pure Gold, and other partners around the Philippines.

 Once set up, your smartphone becomes a virtual wallet.
 You may buy and sell and transfer money effortlessly.
 You can even get a GCash Mastercard at any Globe Store, which you can then use like a debit card.